sourcegraph/handbook/content/engineering/code_reviews.md

 ## Security

 Special care should be taken when reviewing a diff that contains, or is adjacent to, comments that contain the following string: `🚨 SECURITY`.
 These comments indicate security-sensitive code, the correctness of which is necessary to ensure that no private data is accessed by unauthorized actors.
 The code owner of any modified security-sensitive code must approve the changeset before it is merged.
+Please refer to [Security patterns](security_patterns.md) for considerations when touching security-sensitive code.